 material transfers the other contact.

-as countermeasures.
+that 200V less.
 Please use relays with

 AgPd contacts when minute analog load